The gap persistence theorem for quantum multiparameter estimation: Open problems and conjectures

 \subsection{Does the gap persistence theorem hold in other areas of quantum information?}

 Finally, we look more broadly and ask whether we can expect similar results to hold in other areas of quantum information where collective measurements are important.
-For example, in quantum state discrimination, it is known that collective measurements can help discriminate between mixed states~\cite{calsamiglia2010local}.
-For this task, the error probability for distinguishing two quantum states is given by the Helstrom bound~\cite{helstrom1969quantum} and the asymptotic error rate when allowing for infinitely many copies of the quantum state is given by the quantum Chernoff bound~\cite{nussbaum2009chernoff,audenaert2007discriminating}.
-It may well be the case that some variation of the gap persistence theorem holds for the Helstrom bound and quantum Chernoff bound.
+For example, in quantum state discrimination, it is known that collective measurements can help discriminate between mixed states~\cite{calsamiglia2010local,conlon2023discriminating}.
+For this task, the error probability for distinguishing two quantum states is given by the Helstrom bound~\cite{helstrom1969quantum}, and the asymptotic error rate when allowing for infinitely many copies of the quantum state is given by the quantum Chernoff bound~\cite{nussbaum2009chernoff,audenaert2007discriminating}, or the quantum Hoeffding bound~\cite{nagaoka2006converse,hayashi2007error} or quantum Stein's lemma in the asymmetric case~\cite{hiai1991proper,ogawa2000strong}.
+In this setting there has been significant work done on examining the differences between the asymptotic and finite copy scenarios~\cite{pereira2023analytical,audenaert2012quantum,rouze2017finite,li2014second}, something akin to a gap persistence theorem.
+Similarly, for quantum channel capacities, it is known that there is a gap between asymptotic and finite copy results~\cite{tomamichel2016quantum}.

 Even within quantum metrology, the gap persistence theorem may find use in slightly different settings.
 Recently, it was shown that many entangled states obtain their maximal metrological advantage over separable states when infinitely many copies of the state are available~\cite{trenyi2022multicopy}.
 In this scenario it may also be possible that such states cannot attain the maximal possible advantage with any finite number of copies of the probe state.